Diabolical Women

-Diabolical Women is an American crime documentary television series which focuses on females who have committed crimes.
+Diabolical Women is an American crime documentary television series which focuses on women who have committed crimes.
 It is produced by LMNO Entertainment Group.

 Broadcast

 The three part series premiered in the U.S. on Lifetime Movie Network (LMN) on March 18, 2015 and concluded on April 1 in the same year.

 Internationally, it premiered in Australia on the CI Network on August 18, 2015.